miriamkw/GluPredKit/README.md

 - `--data`: Name of the input CSV file containing the data.
 Note that this file needs to be located in `data/raw/`.
 - `--subject-ids` (optional): List of subject ids from the dataset that shall be used in model training and testing.
 Default is None, which will include the whole dataset.
 - `--preprocessor` (optional): The name of the preprocessor that shall be used.
 The preprocessor must be implemented in `glupredkit/preprocessors/`.
 The available preprocessors are:
-    - basic
+    - basic (default)
     - standardscaler
-  Default is basic.
-- `--prediction-horizon`: A comma-separated list of prediction horizons (in minutes) used in model training, without spaces.
+- `--prediction-horizon`: The prediction horizon for the predictions (integer, in minutes).
 - `--num-lagged-features`: The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
 - `--num-features` (optional): List of numerical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 Default is empty.
 - `--cat-features` (optional): List of categorical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 Default is empty.